letoram/durden/HACKING.md

 Contains the output display mapping and hotplug event handling, also sets up and controls individual tiler instances (to be able to provide display tailored window managers).
 See the 'Windows and Displays' section.

+## ipc.lua

+The external control- layer and statusbar integration protocol are both implemented in ipc.lua

 Clipboard
 ------